May Gardening Tips

 May is here and our gardens are coming alive.
 Below are some tips for what you can do in your garden and landscape during the month of May:

 - Leave clippings on the lawn – they return nutrients and water to the soil and do not contribute to thatch.

-- Thatch build-up is the result of over-fertilization.
-If your lawn has a thatch layer thicker than a half-inch, power rake in May to remove thatch.
+- Thatch build up is the results of over fertilization.
+If your lawn has a thatch layer thicker than a half inch, power rake in May to remove thatch.

 - Check lawns for white grubs and apply insecticides by mid-June.
 Best to control Japanese beetle grubs in May or early June.
 Use insecticides labeled for grubs like Merit, Advance Lawn Grub Control, and Season Long Grub Control.